 Superficial brown spots may appear due to prolonged sun exposure without appropriate sun protection.
 It often appears in people over 40 years of age.
 Brown/Sun Spots usually disappear after superficial peeling of the epidermis by using AC electrical arcing devices or other cosmetic peels.
+This is because brown spots are usually quite superficial and therefore a mild skin resurfacing treatment usually suffices in order to remove them.

 → Apply the appropriate numbing product for your client’s maximum comfort.